 Let's start with the basic sine function, f (t) = sin(t).
 This function has an amplitude of 1 because the graph goes one unit up and one unit down from the midline of the graph.
 This function has a period of 2π because the sine wave repeats every 2π units.
-The graph looks like this:

 Now let's look at g(t) = 3sin(t):

 Now let's look at h(t) = sin(2t):

-In the sine wave graphed above, the value of B was 2.
+In the sine wave graphed above, the value of the period multiplier B was 2.
 (Sometimes the value of B inside the function will be negative, which is why there are absolute-value bars on the denominator.)
-The formula for sines and cosines says that cos(3t) will have a period of (2π)/3 = (2/3)π; on the other hand, the formula for tangents and cotangents says that tan(t/2) will have a period of (2π)/(1/2) = 4π.
+As a result, its period was 2π/2 = π.

 Now let's looks at j(t) = sin(t − π/3):

-Do you see that the graph (in blue) is shifted over to the right by π/3 units from the regular graph (in gray)?
-This is always true: If the argument of the function (the thing you're plugging in to the function) is of the form (variable) − (number), then the graph is shifted to the right by that (number) of units; if the argument is of the form (variable) + (number), then the graph is shifted to the left by that (number) of units (again, by C units).
-This right- or-left shifting is called "phase shift".
+Do you see that the graph (shown in blue on the graph above) is shifted over to the right by π/3 units from the regular graph (shown in gray)?
+This relationship is always true: If the argument of the function (the thing you're plugging in to the function) is of the form "(variable) − (number) = (variable) − C", then the graph is shifted to the right by that (number) of units (that is, by C units); if the argument is of the form "(variable) + (number) = (variable) + C", then the graph is shifted to the left by that (number) of units (again, by C units).
+This right- or left-shifting is called "phase shift".

 Now let's look at k(t) = sin(t) + 3: